On this page:

 For backup services, IS&T offers unlimited storage with Crashplan.

-Your default MIT Dropbox quota is 200 GB.
+Your default MIT Dropbox quota is 10TB for MIT faculty, lecturers, and Spring 2020 teaching assistants and 500GB for all others.
 To see how much space you are using, see How do I check my Dropbox quota?

 - Don't use Dropbox as a backup service for your devices.
 There are many other backup options including MIT's Crashplan service.